Sylhet Division: Economy

 The area around Sylhet is a traditional tea growing area.
 The Surma Valley is covered with terraces of tea gardens and tropical forests.
 Srimangal is known as the tea capital of Bangladesh; for miles around, tea gardens are visible on the hill slopes.

-The area has over 150 tea gardens, including three of the largest tea plantations in the world, both in terms of area and production.
+The area has over 150 tea gardens out of a total of 166 tea estates located all over Bangladesh, including three of the largest tea plantations in the world, both in terms of area and production.
 Nearly 300,000 workers, of which more than 75% are women, are employed on the tea estates.
 Employers prefer to engage women for plucking tea leaves since they do a better job than, but are paid less than, men.
 A recent drought has killed nearly a tenth of the tea shrubs.

-The plantations, or gardens, were mostly developed during the British Raj.
+The plantations, or gardens, were mostly developed during the British Raj, the Malnicherra Tea Estate being established in Sylhet in the year 1854.
 The plantations were started by the British, and the managers still live in the white timber houses built during the Raj.
 The bungalows stand on huge lawns.
 The service and the lifestyle of managers are still unchanged.

 Numerous projects and businesses in the city and in large towns have been funded by Sylhetis living and working abroad.
 As of 1986, an estimated 95 percent of ethnic British Bangladeshis originated from or had ancestors from the Sylhet region.
 The Bangladesh government has set up a special Export Processing Zone (EPZ) in Sylhet, in order to attract foreign investors, mainly from the UK.

 Sylhet has also benefited from tourism.
 There are many natural landmarks people tend to visit, such as the Keane Bridge, Ali Amjad's Clock, Lalakhal, Jaflong, Madhabkunda waterfall, Ratargul Swamp Forest, Hakaluki Haor, Lawachara National Park, Tanguar Haor and Bichnakandi.
 Sylhet is also considered to be the spiritual capital of Bangladesh, due to the resting place of Shah Jalal, a Sufi saint who spread Islam in Bangladesh, along with hundreds of his disciples.
 The Sylhet Shahi Eidgah is a famous place where Eid prayers take place and it is one of the largest Eidgahs in Bangladesh, built by Farhad Khan during the reign of Mughal emperor Aurangzeb.
-There are a number of hotels and resorts, particularly in Sreemangal Upazila and Bahubal Upazila.
+There are numerous hotels and resorts, particularly in Sreemangal and Bahubal.